 With the use of 3D-printing, parts of this model are shown in great detail.
 The columns

-are all capped with gold painted printed capitals.
+are all capped with gold painted 3D-printed capitals.

 The four 70ft tall lampstands which stood in the Court of the Women are modelled

-with side ladders, each fitted with four tiny LED lamps.
+with side ladders.
+Each lamp is fitted with a tiny LED light.

-Items in the forecourt of the Sanctuary include the altar with smoking fire, the
+Items in the forecourt of the Sanctuary include the altar with a smoking fire, the

-copper laver with lifting gear, and the area for sacrifice.
+its lifting gear, and the area for sacrifices.